sakho3600/mobile-ticket/README.md

 ```

 ##Creating a Build
-BEFORE YOU BUILD: Run setup_grunt.sp to install required npm grunt modules for the build process.
+BEFORE YOU BUILD: Run setup_grunt.sh to install required npm grunt modules for the build process.

 Run grunt help to list build commands.
 ```